 - Receive feedback regarding the general structure of their intended response

 Teaching staff will not review drafts or provide individual feedback on the content of student work.

-Clarification regarding assessment tasks can also be obtained by posting on Canvas discussion boards.
+Outside of the drop-in sessions, clarification regarding assessment tasks should be obtained by posting on Canvas discussion boards.
 Questions raised on discussion boards within 48 hours of assessment due date and time may not be responded to by teaching staff.